 The Department of Biochemistry is part of a large medical school/hospital complex that includes state-of-the-art laboratories and core facilities.
 Under the direction of our Chair, Dr. David A. Harris, our department embarked on an exciting expansion initiative, with the recruitment of new faculty members and substantial renovation of our research laboratories.

 Students are actively engaged in department activities.
 Our students serve on department committees and help to organize various social and academic events for students and the entire department.
-Our students are also active in on-campus student organizations including the BU Biomedical PhD Student Organization (BPSO) and the Division of Graduate Medical Sciences Student Organization (GMSSO), an organization whose membership includes students in all programs throughout the Division of Graduate Medical Sciences.
+Our students are also active in on-campus student organizations including the BU Biomedical PhD Student Organization (BPSO) and the Graduate Medical Sciences Student Organization (GMSSO), an organization whose membership includes students in all programs throughout Graduate Medical Sciences.